 Given the complexity of these cases and the need to conduct a full and prompt investigation, family members of the deceased should consult with a wrongful death attorney as soon as possible about their rights and potential remedies.

-Pursuing a Wrongful Death Claim after a Fatal Car Accident
+Pursuing a Wrongful Death Claim after a Fatal Car Accident in Kansas City

 The person who may file and pursue the wrongful death claim depends on state law and an individual’s family circumstances.
 For example, a Missouri wrongful death claim may be filed by certain family members, such as the surviving spouse, children, or grandchildren of the deceased.
 If no one meets those qualifications, a surviving sibling of the deceased may file the wrongful death lawsuit, and if there is no surviving sibling, then a descendent of a surviving sibling may pursue the claim.